barankaraaslan/cloud-shell/README.md

 # cloud-shell
-cloud-shell is my development enviroment for working with cloud providers
+cloud-shell is my development environment for working with cloud providers

 It includes cloud provider cli's I use pre-installed and authenticated with my credentials.